 3. Certificates of Deposits

-Certificates of deposits (CDs) are term-based deposit accounts that pay a fixed interest rate.
+Certificates of deposit (CDs) are term-based deposit accounts that pay a fixed interest rate.
 CD rates are typically higher than rates you will get on savings accounts.

 Best suited for